ThisIsJorgeLima/ThisIsJorgeLima.github.io/projects.md

 <p>You can <a href="mailto:jorgelima@gmx.us?subject=Hello from thisisjorgelima.com">email me</a> or find me <a href="https://twitter.com/thisisjorgelima">on Twitter</a> if you want to get in touch.
 Please don't hesitate to send a message!</p>
-<p>My fulltime job is consulting work in R and Shiny, so feel free to get in touch if you want to discuss potential projects, your Shiny needs, or need any paid help.</p>
+<p>Feel free to get in touch if you want to discuss potential projects, your needs, or need any paid help.</p>
 <p>If you'd like to set up a meeting with me, <a href="https://calendly.com/jorgelima">click here to schedule a meeting</a> based on your availability.</p>

 <!-- modify this form HTML and place wherever you want your form -->